 The trailer for Christian Bale's new movie, 'Vice,' was released and showed Bale's dramatic transformation in Dick Cheney.
 For the role.
 Bale shaved his head, bleached his eyebrows and put on 40 pounds.
 Commitment to a character is nothing new for the actor - for 2004's 'The Machinist,' he lost 60 pounds.

-Actor Alec Baldwin has appeared in the films ‘Beetlejuice,’ ‘The Hunt for Red October,’ and ‘The Departed,” among many others.
-He also starred as Jack Donaghy on the TV sitcom 30 Rock, for which he received three Golden Globes and two Emmy Awards.
+Alec Baldwin has appeared in the films ‘Beetlejuice,’ ‘The Hunt for Red October,’ and ‘The Departed,” and starred as Jack Donaghy on the TV sitcom '30 Rock.'
+He has hosted 'Saturday Night Live' a record 17 times.